bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 > We say we believe a proposition $A$ when $P(A)>0.5$.
 We say we believe *strongly* in a proposition $A$ when $P(A)>0.95$ or some other, somewhat arbitrary, high number.
 The strength of a belief is a *scale* measured by the probability assigned to that proposition.

 Everything we have covered so far in this book relates to belief.
 Notice that someone can have a *false* belief, if the information they are provided is incorrect.
 If we want to believe as many true things and as few false things as possible then we should look for ways to test our beliefs and challenge the information we are given.
 Belief, as used here, is different from *opinion*.
 When we use the word *opinion* we can simply mean *preference* (e.g. I like vanilla more than chocolate) which is not a belief.
 However I can also say I have an *opinion* about whether a political candidate is being honest, which is a usage equivalent to *belief* as long as the *opinion* is based on evidence and not just preference.
+This is yet another example of the vaguaries of the English language.

 ### Knowledge